-The five best playgrounds in central Rome
+The six best playgrounds in central Rome

 1. Piazza Vittorio: hands down the best playground in Rome is in Piazza Vittorio.
 The newly renovated park is an example of what the City council can do when it wants to.
 Clean, well designed and (drum roll please) even maintained on a regular-ish basis.
 A rope climbing-frame, two trampolines, ping pong tables and a massive swing will occupy older kids, and a sandpit, water spout, spinner and other equipment will keep the under fives happy.
 The little cafe at the Eastern entrance offering coffee and snacks will please everyone.